NatnaelB7/Assignment_2_TAKELE_RT2/README.md

 ## Assignment Description
 There is a node which implements an action client, allowing the user to set a target (x, y) or to cancel it.
 This node also publishes the robot position and velocity as a custom message (x,y, vel_x, vel_z), by relying on the values published on the topic /odom.
-What we are asked in this assignment is to create a jupyter notebook to replace the user interface.
+What we are expected to do in this assignment is to create a jupyter notebook to replace the user interface.

 ## Expected Result